woojak/retropie-lightwebmenager/README.md

 ### Web Interface

-Access the web panel by navigating to your Raspberry Pi’s IP address and the configured port (default is 5000) in your browser.
+Access the web panel (user: admin password: admin) by navigating to your Raspberry Pi’s IP address and the configured port (default is 5000) in your browser.
 The web interface includes:

 - **Monitoring Section:**
   Displays live system statistics including CPU temperature, CPU usage, memory usage, disk usage, and system uptime using progress bars.
 If NVMe monitoring is enabled, a dropdown menu allows you to select the sensor, and your selection is saved.